ci-fuzz/Use-Case-Playground/.code-intelligence/README.md

 Fuzzing is a dynamic code analysis technique that supplies pseudo-random inputs to a software-under-test (SUT), derives new inputs from the behaviour of the program (i.e. how inputs are processed), and monitors the SUT for bugs.

+## How does this playground work?

+1. Take a look at the fuzzing playground on [app.code-intelligence.com](https://app.code-intelligence.com), look at the findings and the projects that trigger them.
+We have examples for both c and c++ (API and network socket) as well as Java (API and Web).

+2. Request early access to dive into this [Playground](github.com/ci-fuzz/CI-Fuzz-Playground) to understand the code that causes the findings and the fuzz tests that are used to catch them.

+3. Check out our resources and further reading to understand more about fuzzing or to take the next steps and fuzz your code – either with [Jazzer](github.com/CodeIntelligenceTesting/jazzer) or with a full-blown CI Fuzz version.

 ## Use Cases:

 * [C and C++](https://github.com/ci-fuzz/CI-Fuzz-Playground/tree/main/c_cpp)